jimmy-lan/node-authentication-starter/docs/README.md

 The project uses [Typescript](https://www.typescriptlang.org/) and **is opinionated**.
 It is initially meant to serve as a starting point for personal and enterprise [Node.js](https://nodejs.org/en/) projects inside of [Poly Team Solutions](https://github.com/Poly-Team).

+## License and Contribution Note

+According to the decision made in an internal Poly Team meeting, this repository will become open-source and will be released under GNU General Public License v3.0 starting May 3rd, 2021.
+Please find more information in the file named `LICENSE` or `LICENSE.md` in the root repository.

+Despite usable, this project is currently under development process.
+Due to this, although we decided to make this project open-sourced, we will not accept any contributions (pull requests) from outside of Poly Team Solutions during this time.
+This decision may or may not change in the future.
+However, you are always free to use or modify this code in your own project(s), if applicable, as long as you follow the terms outlined in the `LICENSE` file described above.

 ## Onboard this Project